Temporary data in Workflows

 In order for CARTO to be able to execute workflows in your data warehouse and temporarily store the data generated in intermediate steps of your analysis, there is a specific set of permissions required on the connection selected when creating your workflow.

-Since CARTO Workflows can be used with different providers (Google BigQuery, Snowflake, Redshift, and PostgreSQL), adapting the different terminology for each data warehouse, the recommended setup is:
+Since CARTO Workflows can be used with different providers (Google BigQuery, Snowflake, Amazon Redshift, and PostgreSQL), adapting the different terminology for each data warehouse, the recommended setup is:

 The service account or user account used for creating the connection must have the following required roles:

-- BigQuery Data Editor
+BigQuery Data Editor

-- BigQuery Job User
+BigQuery User

 GRANT USAGE ON DATABASE DATABASE_NAME TO ROLE ROLE_NAME;